willroberts/rogue-spear-2020/README.md

 1. Download the latest nonexperimental release of [`DDrawCompat`](https://github.com/narzoul/DDrawCompat/releases) and place `ddraw.dll` in `<YourGameDir>`.
 This will patch DirectDraw (used by DirectX 6 in-game) to work on modern systems.
 1. Modify both `<YourGameDir>\RSConfig.exe` and `<YourGameDir>\RogueSpear.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.
 1. Run `<YourGameDir>\RSConfig.exe`.
 Select your GPU and default audio device, and click OK.
 1. Rogue Spear stores its configuration in the Windows registry, so a registry patch is distributed in this repo.
-Open [`RogueSpearWindows10.reg`](RogueSpearWindows10.reg) in a text editor and make sure it's using the right directories.
+Download [`RogueSpearWindows10.reg`](RogueSpearWindows10.reg), open it in a text editor, and make sure it's using the right directories.
 The copy in this repo assumes `C:\Rogue Spear`.
 You may also want to set `VideoResolution` to your desired window size.
 1. Right-click `RogueSpearWindows10.reg` and click `Merge` to apply your config.
 1. Run `<YourGameDir>\RogueSpear.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.